En español | Think of hospice as a philosophy of compassionate care for a loved one at the end of life.

 Hospice also offers a needed break and counseling for the family, in particular for a family caregiver.

 Medicare and Medicaid typically cover the full cost of hospice services, and private insurance policies generally follow the Medicare model, says Theresa Forster, vice president for hospice policy for the National Association for Home Care & Hospice in Washington, D.C.
-In 2016, Medicare covered more than 90 percent of all the days patients spent in hospice.
+Medicare pays for about 85 percent of U.S. hospice care.

 “Regarding Medicare or Medicaid, virtually anything that the patient needs for terminal illness which is determined to be appropriate is going to be free of charge,” Forster says.
 “Once you go into hospice under your plan of care, you will receive it.”